-If your luggage, personal property, travel documents or money is lost or stolen, it must be reported to the police or responsible transport provider within 24 hours and you need to obtain a written report.
+If your luggage, personal property, travel documents or money is lost or stolen, it must be reported to the police and responsible transport provider (if it was lost or stolen whilst in the care of the transport provider) within 24 hours and you need to obtain a written report.

 Supporting documentation you will need

 The more information you can provide to Cover-More to support your claim, the faster it can be processed.
 The minimum required documentation is outlined below for each of the claim types.
 You can find full instructions within your Product Disclosure Statement.
 If you’re making a claim online, you can simply upload scanned copies of your documents but please hold onto the originals.

 If you are still waiting on relevant documentation to be issued, don't worry, you’re able to complete your claim form now and add the documents to it when they become available.
 All claims and supporting documentation must be received within 60 days of the return date of your trip, as listed on your travel insurance policy.
 If you have concerns about your documents being available in this time frame, please contact Cover-More.